Montiolivo/Miguel-Montibeller-jekyll/aboutme.md

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just enter the stark squad [server](https://discord.gg/TUTazkkq) on discord, and we talk and play a fortinite.
+To be honest, I'm having some trouble remembering right now, so why don't you just enter the stark squad [server](https://discord.gg/TUTazkkq) on discord, we talk and play fortinite.